 Computer system requirements

-- In this study programme, you use a lot of software that only runs on the Windows operating system.
-We strongly recommend that you get a PC laptop, not a Mac.
+In this study programme, you will use several software programs that only run on the Windows operating system.
+We recommend that you get a laptop — not a Mac.
+It is a requirement that the machine runs Windows 11.

 Programme content